Psychedelics

 “The mind is like a parachute; it works best when it’s open.”
 Frank Zappa

-While I do not provide psychedelic-assisted therapy or trip-sitting, I have experience supporting individuals following ketamine treatments in clinical settings and continue to engage in professional training in this area.
-I am open to providing integration support for those participating in legal psychedelic therapies, with a focus on psychological processing and meaning-making after the experience.
+I do not provide psychedelic substances, psychedelic-assisted therapy, or trip-sitting.
+I have clinical experience supporting individuals after medically administered ketamine sessions and continue to pursue advanced training in ketamine-assisted psychotherapy and psychedelic integration.
+I am available to offer integration support for clients who are participating in legal ketamine-assisted treatments or legal psychedelic-assisted therapies (e.g., MDMA or psilocybin where permitted), with an emphasis on psychological processing and meaning-making following the medicine experience.

-You can read more about my creative integration work experiences in this blog post click on the image.
+You can read more about my creative integration work experiences in these blog posts - click on the images.

 Summarising the key differences between Psychedelic-Assisted Therapy and Psychedelic Integration Therapy.